Menu

 Safer recruitment/volunteers and movement of staff

-Should we engage the services of any volunteers, we will continue to follow the checking and risk assessment process set out in Keeping Children Safe in Education 2021.
+It remains essential that people who are unsuitable are not allowed to enter the children’s workforce or gain access to children.
+Should we be required to recruit new staff, we will continue to follow the local authority's safer recruitment guidelines.
+Should we engage the services of any volunteers, we will continue to follow the checking and risk assessment process set out in Keeping Children Safe in Education 2024.
 Under no circumstances will a volunteer who has not been checked be left unsupervised or allowed to engage in regulated activity.

 It is essential from a safeguarding perspective that we are aware, on any given day, which staff or volunteers are on our school site and that the appropriate checks have been carried out on those individuals.
 We will continue to maintain our single central record (SCR) during these measures to ensure we have this awareness.

-Peer on peer abuse
+Child on child abuse

 Online safety